Weather-Bayanihan/WeatherBayanihanDocs/README.md

 ### 2. Hardware PIN Configurations
-This library was tested in three (3) Configurations.
+This library was tested in three (3) configurations and combinations of sensors and LCD.
+The following are the PIN outs of each.
 1. Using ESP8266 with DHT11 and BMP180
 2. Using ESP8266 with only BME280
 3. Using ESP8266 with only BME280 with LCD Display 20x4 I2C